Submitting a Case

 Your case will be assigned to a Support Engineer with the appropriate knowledge and availability to help.

-Depending on the nature of the case and the information needed to advance the investigation, the follow-up may proceed via email or phone.
-Your Support Engineer may also suggest that you work together through web-based screen sharing.
+Depending on the nature of the case and the information needed to advance the investigation, the follow-up may proceed via email, phone.
+Your Support Engineer may also suggest that you work together through remote screen sharing.
 After the initial response, case follow-up will depend on the nature of the next steps.
-In some cases, the next step may require that you perform configuration changes or wait for another occurrence of the problem.
+In some cases, the next step may require that you perform configuration changes, reproduce the issue in a test environment when possible, or wait for another occurrence of the problem.
 We request your participation and cooperation while the case is being investigated.
 Also, we do have automated processes in place to improve efficiency.
 If a Support Engineer requests additional information from you (i.e. logs, screenshots, clarification), please reply at your earliest convenience.
-If we do not hear back within a couple of days, an automated email will be sent asking, "if the issue has been resolved or do you need more time to respond".
+If we do not hear back within a few days, an automated email will be sent asking, "if the issue has been resolved or do you need more time to respond".
 After third attempt, case will automatically close and cannot be reopened.
-Please reply to one of the automated emails that will inform us of current status and also interrupt the three strikes (3x) process.
+Please reply to one of the automated emails to inform us of current status and reset automatically closing process.

-If the case is dependent on a bug fix or other product change, it will be escalated to the maintenance queue for resolution.
-Support, Development and Product Management will determine the priority for the product change.
-Once the change has been implemented, our QA team will verify that the fix works and that it does not introduce unintended side effects.
+If the case is dependent on a bug fix or other product change, it will be escalated to the maintenance queue for further evaluation.
+Support, Development, Product Management, and Sales will work together to determine the priority for possible product changes.
+Your Sales team representative is your point of contact for all questions about the product roadmap, including possible future releases.
+In the event a change is implemented, our QA team will verify that the change works and that it does not introduce unintended side effects.
 It will then be made available to all customers on maintenance, or initially to a subset if the change is isolated.